paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

   - Weekly/daily data frequency
   - More various predictors
  - Potential to contribute to the scikit-learn package by adding expanding and rolling window nested cross-validation methods
- - Show other strategy performance measures, such as maximum drawdow, Sharpe ration and etc. [!Cite]
+ - Show other strategy performance measures, such as maximum drawdow, Sharpe ratio and etc. [!Cite]()